Co-Curricular Club Expo

 All year levels welcome, so come and learn and/or share your expertise.

-• Be a part of something bigger than yourself.
+- Be a part of something bigger than yourself with other like-minded people

 The technology, innovation and entrepreneurship group allow you to explore your interests and learn all kinds of things related to technology, innovation and entrepreneurship.
 This group is part of the RangiX program.